Tosin Olopade

-Tosin Olopade (born 14 December 2004) is an Irish professional footballer who plays as a defender for club Salford City.
+Tosin Olopade (born 14 December 2004) is an Irish professional footballer who plays as a right-back for club Spalding United.

 Career

 Early career

 Olopade came through the Pulse Academy to sign with Burnley on 9 November 2021 following a successful trial.

 Salford City

 On 31 July 2023, Olopade joined the B team of Salford City on a one-year deal.
 He made his debut in senior football on 5 September 2023, in a 3–0 defeat at Bolton Wanderers in the EFL Trophy.
 He impressed manager Neil Wood.
 He played his first League Two game on 10 August 2024, in a 2–0 defeat to Port Vale at Moor Lane.
 He was offered a new contract at the end of the 2024–25 season.

+Spalding United

+After a successful loan spell, he joined Spalding United on 23 January 2026.